RyanFitzgerald/devportfolio/README.md

 </div>
 ```

 The data attribute `data-date` is what is used to add a date to the associated timeline point.
 All that is really required is a wrapping div (i.e. `#experience-timeline`) and nested divs to build the timeline.
-The h3, h4, and p tags are option and the contents of the div can be styled however you wish.
+The h3, h4, and p tags are optional and the contents of the div can be styled however you wish.

 To add additional section, simply add additional nested divs under the main wrapping div.